 - Public health purposes

 - Research studies

-- Abuse or neglect reporting
+- Abuse, neglect, or domestic violence reporting

 - Workers’ compensation purposes